BGG sequences with weak regularity and applications: Examples

 In Section \ref{sec:BGG}, we have seen that for diagrams with two rows and assuming injective/surjectivity conditions on the $S$-operators, we recover the examples from \cite{arnold2021complexes}, so we focus on diagrams with at least three rows.

 Throughout the rest of this paper, we assume that $U$ is a bounded Lipschitz domain in $\mathbb{R}^{n}$.
-Thus the results in \cite{costabel2010bogovskiui} {apply} and in particular there exists a uniform representation of cohomology for the de-Rham complex, c.f., \cite[Theorem 1.1]{costabel2010bogovskiui}.
+Thus the results in \cite{costabel2010bogovskiui} {apply} and in particular there exists a uniform representation of cohomology for the de Rham complex, c.f.\ \cite[Theorem 1.1]{costabel2010bogovskiui}.